silviamaggi/smd-com/_posts/2020-06-24-ux-of-contact-lenses-containers.md

 ## Comparing Contact Lenses Containers

 Something was off.
-After a quick [search](https://www.google.com/search?q=contact+lenses+container&source=lnms&tbm=isch&sa=X&ved=2ahUKEwjp4vyNu5rqAhVeRxUIHdhLDDAQ_AUoAnoECCEQBA&biw=1261&bih=733&dpr=2){:target="_blank"} (the link opens a Google search window), I found out that the containers look very similar – excluding the novelty ones.
+After a quick [search](https://www.google.com/search?q=contact+lenses+container&source=lnms&tbm=isch&sa=X&ved=2ahUKEwjp4vyNu5rqAhVeRxUIHdhLDDAQ_AUoAnoECCEQBA&biw=1261&bih=733&dpr=2){:target="_blank" rel="noopener"} (the link opens a Google search window), I found out that the containers look very similar – excluding the novelty ones.
 They usually have two colours and one letter on at least one lid, just like the one I was using.

 {% include pattern-figure.html image="/assets/images/lenses-container-1.jpg" caption="Off-brand contact lenses container" width="1400" height="895" %}